 The drawdown reality

-Bitcoin's returns always come with an asterisk: the drawdowns.
-Here is what holding Bitcoin actually felt like in practice:
+Those Bitcoin returns come with drawdowns that test anyone's conviction.
+Here is what holding actually felt like:

 • 2011: -93% (from $32 to $2)